-- The rejection of a Concept Paper, Full Application, and/or Reply to Reviewer Comments; - The termination of award negotiations; - The modification, suspension, and/or termination of a funding agreement; - The initiation of debarment proceedings, debarment, and/or a declaration of ineligibility for receipt of Federal contracts, subcontracts, and financial assistance and benefits; and - Civil and/or criminal penalties.
+- The modification, suspension, and/or termination of a funding agreement; - The initiation of debarment proceedings, debarment, and/or a declaration of ineligibility for receipt of Federal contracts, subcontracts, and financial assistance and benefits; and - Civil and/or criminal penalties.

 K. RETENTION OF SUBMISSIONS